s4ke/Master-Thesis/src/md/031-basicSkeletons.md

 with `arr (uncurry (:))`.
 Next, we feed this list into a parallel Arrow running on two instances of `f +++ g`.
 After the calculation is finished, we convert the resulting `[Either b d]` into `([b], [d])` with `arr partitionEithers`.
-The two lists in this tuple contain only one element each by construction, so we can finally just convert the tuple to `(b, d)` in the last step.
+The two lists in this tuple each contain only one element by construction, so we can finally just convert the tuple to `(b, d)` with `arr head *** arr head` in the last step.

 ~~~~ {#fig:parEval2
     .haskell